phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.15 - alternate backends with l3_frac and dataset-scaled fix

+* fix bug in applying l3_frac within dataset scaling (pblum_mode='dataset-scaled') when using alternate backends.

 ### 2.3.14 - import_solution with uniqueid mismatch fix

 * fix bug where falling back on twigs when importing a solution on a different bundle failed.
 It is still suggested to save the bundle and import solutions on the bundle used when calling export_solver.